 Eligible applicants must also demonstrate active participation and leadership in the LGBT community.

 After applying through the Arizona Community Foundation website, top applicants will be invited to an interview.

 Two QU Scholars will be chosen for 2019.
 At least one Scholar will be selected from youth participating actively in one-n-ten programs.
 Youth not connected with one-n-ten are also encouraged to apply.

 Your scholarship award is earned in four $2500 allotments.

-Applications for our two 2018 QU Scholarships are open November 27, 2017 through January 31, 2018 through the Arizona Community Foundation website.
+Applications for our 2019 QU Scholarships will be open November 2018 through January 2019 through the Arizona Community Foundation website.
 As part of the process, you'll need to write some essays, upload school transcripts and get some letters of reference.
 Plan accordingly!